Kadeall/Kadeall/README.md

 - 👋 Hi, I’m @Kadeall. computer science major
-- interested in web developement
+- interested in Ai and Machine learning
 - Eager to contribute to innovative projects and collaborate with like-minded developers